cvedovini/better-image-credits/readme.txt

 == Changelog ==

+= Version 1.9 =
+- Added a setting to pick-up the color of the overlay background

 = Version 1.8 =
 - The search box in the media library now allows searches through the credits